Image: Shutterstock

 - It is a good source of quercitrin and myricetin, which are potent anti-inflammatory and antioxidants.

-There isn’t enough evidence to show that pregnant women will benefit from this tea.
-So, talk to your doctor before consuming chrysanthemum.
+There isn’t enough evidence to show its effect on pregnant women’s wellness.
+So, talk to your doctor before consuming chrysanthemum as a maternity drink.

 What Are The Risks Of Drinking Chrysanthemum Tea During Pregnancy?